 “Anything that’s going to limit people to safely come out and donate or to be comfortable being out in the community is a potential risk to blood supply,” said Paul Sullivan, Senior Vice President of Donor Services at the Red Cross.
 “So much of the blood program is dependent on that predictable, steady presentation of donors willing to give blood.”

 Forecasting can indicate if the number of blood drives and upcoming appointments will be enough to meet the expected demand.
-Almost 60% of donations are made by donors over the age of 40, according to AABB.
-As the primary cohort of blood donors age out and fewer young people donate, it creates a negative trend in donation levels that will cause more shortages.
+Almost 60% of blood donations are made by donors over the age of 40 (PDF, 983 KB), according to AABB.
+As the primary cohort of blood donors ages out and fewer young people donate, it creates a negative trend in donation levels that will cause more shortages.

 How Can I Help During a Blood Emergency?

 In order to ensure an adequate supply is available in emergencies, “we need to make sure people understand that giving blood is something that we all need to commit to,” said Sullivan.
 That commitment can come in a variety of ways.
 Below are a few ways to support blood needs across the country.